rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 _WASM 3d CPU Rendering On a 2d Fantasy Console?_

 [Gamercade] ([Discord][Gamercade-Discord], [Github][Gamercade-Github])
-by @RobDavenport is a WASM powered fantasy console focused on building multiplayer neo-retro games.
+by @RobDavenport is a WASM-powered fantasy console focused on building multiplayer neo-retro games.

 After over half a year in development, Gamercade and related tools are ready